Camman6972/odin-recipes/README.md

 # odin-recipes
 This is my first project I am doing for the Odin project and there are several iterations I shall be doing.

+Iteration 1: Added HTML boilerplate and H1 to body.